maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Complex Systems** - A system composed of many parts interacting with each other
 - **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

-Desirable properties of distributed systems

-- **Fault-tolerant** - Can recover from component failures without performing incorrect actions
-- **Highly available** - Can restore operations, allowing it to resume service after a component has failed
-- **Consistent** - Can coordinate actions by multiple components in the presence of concurrency and failure
-- **Transparent** - The user is unaware that processes and components are distributed across multiple computers
-- **Cost-efficient** - We must keep spending in check to keep the product adding value

 Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be compromised.

 ## Observability